mannybatt/Spellchecker/README.md

 that will be meticulously scanned for alphabetical errors!
 Errors will then be presented one at a time to decide on a proper editing choice.
-Finally, the prompt to save your changes to your text file will appearfor exporting the changes.
+Finally, the prompt to save your changes to your text file will appear for exporting the changes.

 ## [Technical Details]
--
+- Currently only able to detect missplelled words and show a textfield for replacing said words.

 Future improvements include:
 #### Important
- -
+ - Get the skip and replace functions workign properly.

  #### Ideally would be nice:
- -
+ - Offering Suggestions for misspelled words

 The program is written in Java and uses all the standard Java libries.

 ## [Instructions]

-Run the .jar file in order to start the program.
+Currently must be compiled in an IDE.
+Eventually an export will be made!!

 ## [Github Links]